Temple Omens

 • The lot for the Scapegoat on the Day of Atonement (Lev 16:6-10) — The lots for deciding which goat was for the Lord and which was to be the scapegoat were placed in an urn, shaken and then drawn out by the High Priest.
 If the lot that indicated for the Lord was in the High Priests’ right hand, this was considered a good omen.
 During the last forty years that the Temple stood, the lot was never in his right hand.

 • After the scapegoat was chosen, the priest would tie a scarlet ribbon to its horn.
 A piece of this ribbon was torn off and posted in the temple.
 The scapegoat was then taken into the wilderness to be pushed off a precipice.
 When the goat was dead the piece of crimson left in the temple would often turn white.
-However, in the last forty years, the temple stood, it never turned white.
+However, in the last forty years, the temple stood, and it never turned white.

 • Y It was usual for the fire on the altar to stay lit all day with just two pieces of wood.
 In the last 40 years, the fire was no longer constant but was unreliable.